 Geneva is a somewhat small city located in the state of Ohio.
-With a population of 6,051 people and three constituent neighborhoods, Geneva is the 236th largest community in Ohio.
-Geneva has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 5,880 people and two constituent neighborhoods, Geneva is the 248th largest community in Ohio.

-The rate of college-level education in Geneva is quite a bit lower than the national average among all cities of 21.84%: just 11.43% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Geneva who are college-educated is close to the national average for all communities of 21.84%: 18.61% of the adults in Geneva have a bachelor's degree or advanced degree.

 The most common language spoken in Geneva is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Italian and Spanish.